The CRE Professional's Guide to CAM Reconciliation and Audit Rights

 Specific costs legally barred from being passed through to the tenant.

-Industry studies consistently show that 60-80% of CAM audits identify overcharges, with average recoveries of 5-10% of total operating expenses.
+CAM audits of institutional properties can surface billing errors when charges do not match the lease.
 Common errors include improper capital expense pass-throughs, management fee overcharges, and miscalculated pro rata shares.

 Many leases prohibit contingency-fee auditors (who take a percentage of recoveries) because landlords believe they incentivize aggressive findings.
 Tenants should negotiate the right to use any certified public accountant and push back on overly restrictive auditor qualifications.